 - Biographical Information: not to exceed five pages and to include current mailing address, email address, and telephone number, date and place of birth, education, University background, and other relevant information (e.g., other public service).
 Must contain full biographical information on the nominee and document in detail the particular achievements that are the basis for the award.

 - Contact Information: separate document with contact information for nominee, nominator, dean or chancellor, and persons writing supporting letters.
 Include the mailing address, email address, and phone number for each person (if University employee, use University contact information).

-Submit To the honors committee of the appropriate college/unit, if one exists.
-The nomination is then forwarded to the Senate All-University Honors Committee.
-If a college/unit does not have an honors committee, the nomination should be submitted directly to the Senate All-University Honors Committee, c/o Vickie Courtney, at firstname.lastname@example.org.
+The nomination should be submitted to the honors committee of the appropriate college/unit, if one exists.
+The nomination is then submitted to the President and CEO of the University of Minnesota Alumni Association, 200 McNamara Alumni Center, 200 Oak Street SE, Minneapolis, Minnesota 55455.
+If a college/unit does not have an honors committee, the nomination should be submitted directly to the University of Minnesota Alumni Association (UMAA).
+The UMAA Awards Committee reviews nominations and forwards its recommendations to the Senate All-University Honors Committee.

 This process is confidential.
 No disclosure is to be made to the nominee or others.
 A nomination approved by the Senate All-University Honors Committee is submitted to the president and, finally, to the Board of Regents for approval.
 Once the Board of Regents has made a decision and the nominee has accepted, the award is no longer confidential.
 Nominators should make sure that others involved are aware that the nomination process is confidential.